 Bringing your new puppy home - check list!

 1. Make your veterinary health check appointment per your health contract, within three days of taking possession of your puppy.
 Ask them to show you how to trim puppy's nails.
 Bring your veterinary health certificate with you, to your appointment (I will give this to you).
 Purchase Heart guard monthly chew for heart worm prevention.
+Only during mosquitoes time..
 I do not give my dogs the ingestible chew for heart worm & flea control.
-Just the heart worm.
+Just the heart worm (seasonal) The ingestible flea & tick, and the selestrol collar are cancer agents.

 The flea control ingestion is a pesticide, many puppy owners have reported side effects, even if you are encouraged to purchase (I wouldn't give to my puppy).
 For now, just the heart guard & do your own research.

 Fleas are not as attracted to your puppy as other dogs, because of your puppy's coat type.
 Many natural flea/tick products are available on line.
 I never have any problems with ticks or fleas.
 Sometimes ticks in the beginning of the season.
-I use "Natural Care" products, (thats the name) & they also carry a flea collar smells great.
+I use "Natural Care" products, (the name) & carry a flea collar smells great.
+I often spray on organic apple cider/with H2o/squirt of lemon/lime.

 Swimming - your puppy has webbed feet, made for swimming & snow fun.
 Go ahead & give your puppy a bath, fill the tub, and start swimming early!
 Or put him/her in the pool.
 I start my dogs/puppy swimming at 9 weeks of age.

 2. Order your dog food on line - your puppy is fed Pure Balance dog food mixed with home made food.
 Pure Balance brown rice & chicken is a good starting point, and mixed with the canned.
+Or Hills Science Diet Puppy... or beleive it or not Iams.. is a great food.
 Many dog foods are not good for your puppy, cause cancer.
 Preservatives are found to be a major cancer causing agent.
 One out of 2 dogs is dying from cancer.
 Don't buy Grain Free - my repo veterinarian has an article out about this type of food.
 Reports Grain Free causes heart issues.
 If you happen to buy Grain free by accident, I have done this with the Pure Balance - just add rice.
 Or throw the food away.

 Feed you puppy enough, that he/she eats for about 5 full minutes.
 Good, if a bit of food is left uneaten in the bowl.
 Add plenty of water (mushy), and less water as the pup matures.
 Water is always good to add to the food, even when your pup is an adult.
 The dry food expands in the stomach & the water helps digestion & break down of the food.
 The water helps when the pup goes to the bathroom too.
 Diluting the urine to keep the lawn green!